The Gods Must Be Crazy: Filming

 The Gods Must Be Crazy was shot in Tsumkwe, Namibia, as well as in Botswana.

 According to Uys, N!xau would be flown back to his home in the Kalahari Desert every three or four weeks to prevent him from suffering from culture shock.
 During his time in urban areas, N!xau learned to smoke and acquired an affinity for liquor and sake.
 Uys said that he paid N!xau $300 for his first 10 days of work, but that the money was reportedly blown away by wind.
 N!xau was then compensated with 12 head of cattle.
-In 1985, Uys said that he had sent N!xau $100 a month since filming, which N!xau used at a trading store 60 miles from his hunting ground; Uys also stated that a $20,000 trust account in N!xau's name had been established.
+In 1985, Uys said that he had sent N!xau $100 a month since filming, which N!xau used at a trading store 100 km (60 miles) from his hunting ground; Uys also stated that a $20,000 trust account in N!xau's name had been established.

 A scene in which a rhinoceros stomps out a fire is based in a Burmese legend about fire-eating rhinos, which is not widely known in Africa and appears not to be based in fact.